aremm23/aremm23/README.md

 ## About Me

-I am an enthusiastic and driven second-year student at the Belarusian State University of Informatics and Radioelectronics (BSUIR), with a strong focus on Java programming.
+I am an enthusiastic and driven third-year student at the Belarusian State University of Informatics and Radioelectronics (BSUIR), with a strong focus on Java programming.

 ---